Hans-Georg von der Marwitz (politician)

-Hans-Georg von der Marwitz (born 8 April 1961) is a German farmer and politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag from the state of Brandenburg from 2009 until 2021.
+Hans-Georg von der Marwitz (born 8 April 1961) is a German politician of the Christian Democratic Union (CDU) who served as a member of the Bundestag from the state of Brandenburg from 2009 until 2021.

 Political career

 Von der Marwitz became a member of the Bundestag after the 2009 German federal election.
 He was a member of the Committee for Food and Agriculture.

+In 2019, German media reported that von der Marwitz was the parliamentarian who reported one of the highest income from activities unrelated to his mandate that year with 1.223.500 €.

 In June 2021, Marwitz announced that he will not be standing in the 2021 German federal election.